 Train safety in Greece and the problems of the country’s rail system have been known for years.
 Rail workers, conductors, and members of the signaling and safety committee had all complained about the situation of the rails.
 Calls were made for repairs, more staffing, and more funding.

-This spring Panagiotis Terezakis, the head of OSE, assured Reuters that, that OSE had made progress on the installation of safety systems, that Greece’s rail lines were safe, but that more progress was needed.
+Last spring, Panagiotis Terezakis, the head of OSE, assured Reuters that his organization had made progress on the installation of safety systems, that Greece’s rail tracks were safe, but that more progress was needed.

 Staikouras reported to parliament that plans have been made to hire and train more workers, that rail lines are under repair, that radio communication for tunnels was enhanced, and safety equipment was upgraded.
 But he estimated that a further €463 million was needed to implement repairs after the storm “Daniel”, and further maintenance was needed beyond that.
 He closed stating, “A continuous effort is needed to bring the Greek railways to the level we envision and that our citizens deserve.”